masud770/DocMind-ChatBot/README.md

 **Smart Local RAG Document Chatbot with OCR Support**

 **DocMind** is a fully local, private, and intelligent Retrieval-Augmented Generation (RAG) document chatbot.
-It enables natural language querying over uploaded documents (PDF, images, Word files, spreadsheets) with accurate answers and source references — all running offline using Ollama.
+It enables natural language querying over uploaded documents (PDF, images, Word files, and spreadsheets) with accurate answers and source references.
+This program runs offline using Ollama.

 ## 🌟 Key Features